Sign in

 12. Who is the emergency contact for repairs and what is the response time?

-- Burst pipes or electrical faults require a 24-hour response; the property manager or landlord is directly responsible.
+Burst pipes or electrical faults require a 24-hour response; clarify whether the property manager or the landlord is directly responsible.

-What is the commute time to the nearest stations/schools?
+13. What is the commute time to the nearest stations or schools?

-The "as-the-crow-flies" distance provided by agents may differ significantly from the actual walking time; it is recommended to test it in person.
+The "as-the-crow-flies" distance provided by agents may differ significantly from the actual walking time.
+It is highly recommended to test the route in person.

-Structural changes to the property require written consent from the landlord to avoid deposit deductions upon move-out.
+Structural changes to the property require written consent from the landlord to avoid deposit deductions upon moving out.

 V. Tenant Rights and Personalized Needs